Path to Neighbourhood Connection

 - Organize a block party.
 The City has lots of great resources to help!

-- Host impromptu front yard gatherings after a spring or fall yard work.
+- Host impromptu physically distanced front yard gatherings after spring or fall yard work or even after snow shovelling.

 - Encourage children and teenagers in your neighbourhood to be involved by helping with neighbourhood activities.